 Return the empty instant pot bowl back to the machine.
-Add 1 tablespoons olive oil, and set machine to saute.
+Add 1 tablespoon olive oil, and set machine to saute.
 Add minced shallots and cook 5 minutes, until tender, stirring.

-Turn instant pot off, and add beans + 2 1/2 cups broths back to pot.
-Then add 1 teaspoon kosher salt, remaining 2 1/2 tablespoons olive oil, tahini, lemon juice, parmesan, and garlic powder.
-Use an immersion blender to puree until smooth.
-Or for ultra creaminess, you can add everything to a high powered blender.
-To serve, top with reserved whole beans and a drizzle of good quality olive oil (this is a must, as it adds a lot of flavor!), fresh thyme.
+Turn instant pot off, and add beans + 1 3/4 cups broths back to pot, reserving the rest in case you want to add a little more at the end for your preferred thickness.
+Then add 1 teaspoon kosher salt, 1/4 cup olive oil, tahini, lemon juice, parmesan, and garlic powder.
+For ultra creaminess, you can add everything to a high powered blender.
+Or use an immersion blender to puree until smooth.
+To serve, top with reserved whole beans and a drizzle of good quality olive oil (this is a must, as it adds a lot of flavor!), remaining sprig of fresh thyme.

 These times are only for cooking Great Northern beans.
 I use this handy time sheet directly from Instant Pot, which shows every bean and how long to cook them for both soaked and not soaked (dry).